 Step 4: Consider follow-up opportunities AI speakers often provide ongoing consultation opportunities for specific projects.
 Tech speakers typically offer broader advisory relationships across multiple technology initiatives.

-Step 5: Budget appropriately Factor in the 40-60% premium for specialized AI speakers, plus potentially higher AV requirements and longer booking lead times.
+Step 5: Budget appropriately Factor in the premium for specialized AI speakers, plus potentially higher AV requirements and longer booking lead times.

 Common Booking Mistakes and How to Avoid Them

 Another frequent error involves underestimating technical requirements.
 AI speakers often demonstrate live tools, require reliable internet connectivity, and need backup systems for technical demonstrations.
 Standard conference AV setups frequently prove inadequate, leading to presentation delays and reduced impact.
+We've seen promising presentations fall flat because the venue's WiFi couldn't support a live API demonstration.

 Timing misalignments create problems too.
 Booking AI speakers too close to major AI conferences like NeurIPS or ICML (typically December and July respectively) reduces availability and increases fees.
 Tech speakers maintain more consistent availability throughout the year.